Nodes Ephemerality in Netdata

 [global]

-is ephemeral node = yes - Restart the node
+is ephemeral node = yes - Restart the node.

-This configuration sets the _is_ephemeral
+This setting applies the _is_ephemeral

-host label which propagates to Netdata Parents and Netdata Cloud.
+host label, which propagates to Netdata Parents and Netdata Cloud.

-Alert | Triggers |
+Alert | Trigger Condition |

 ---|---|

-streaming_never_connected | When permanent nodes have never connected to a Netdata Parent |
+streaming_never_connected | A permanent node has never connected to a Netdata Parent. |

-streaming_disconnected | When previously connected permanent nodes disconnect |
+streaming_disconnected | A previously connected permanent node has disconnected. |

 Monitoring Child Node Status

-To investigate alert:
+To investigate an alert:

-- Navigate to the
+- Open the

 Top

-tab in your dashboard - Select the
+tab in your Netdata dashboard. - Select the

 Netdata-streaming

-function - Review the detailed node status table:
+function. - Review the node status table:

-- Color highlighting applies only to permanent nodes
+- Color highlighting applies only to permanent nodes.

 Ephemerality